 Sensors Used on the Factory Floor

 Of course, sensors are generally cheaper and easier because they take a lot less time to install and run.
 A wireless sensor or overlay solution attached to an existing machine is incredibly cost-effective because it uses a common set of technology and starts small by collecting a limited set of data points.
-This strategy allows the manufacturer to get better results faster, taking less time overall to provide insights into the floor and prove ROI.
+This strategy allows the manufacturer to get better results faster and get quick wins, taking less time overall to provide insights into the floor and prove ROI.

 The next portion of this blog will serve as a guide to the different types of sensors, with examples of how each is used.